scionproto/scion/doc/sig.rst

 A SIG MAY drop frames.
 In the current implementation, the egress SIG does not buffer frames that are received out-ot-order.
 Instead it drops any out-of-order and following frames until it finds the begining of a new encapsulated IP packet.

-The Session ID and Stream ID are chosen by the sender but the tuple MUST be unique within a session.

 SIG frame payload
 -----------------